phidatahq/ai-app/README.md

-## LLM App
+## AI App

-This repo contains the code for running an LLM App in 2 environments:
+This repo contains the code for running an AI App in 2 environments:

 1. `dev`: A development environment running locally on docker
 2. `prd`: A production environment running on AWS ECS